By Sunda Friedman Tebockhorst, PhD, LPC

 By Jan Hittelman

-Last month’s column on teen depression highlighted the importance of a good initial assessment.
+Last month’s column on teen depression highlighted the importance of a good assessment.
 Several readers questioned exactly what an assessment is, let alone a good one.

 What is a psychological assessment?
 First of all it is different than a formal “psychological evaluation”, where standardized psychometric tests are administered (i.e. intelligence, academic, personality, and perceptual tests).
 Depending on the results of the assessment, a more in-depth psychological evaluation may be recommended.
 A psychological assessment typically includes several components: